QuantAMMProtocol/quantammsim/docs/source/tutorials/balancer_pools.rst

 Multi-Token Pools
 ~~~~~~~~~~~~~~~~~

-Balancer supports pools with any number of tokens (the protocol supports up to 8 in the current implementation):
+Geometric mean market maker pools can have two or more tokens (the Balancer protocol supports up to 8 in the current implementation):

 .. code-block:: python